Marysville Sleep Apnea Treatment - Dr. David L. Hamel - Marysville Dental Care

 Marysville Sleep Apnea Treatment

-If you are constantly waking up with symptoms of obstructive sleep apnea, Dr. David L. Hamel can help at our Marysville, KS dental office.
+If you are constantly waking up with symptoms of obstructive sleep apnea, the doctors at Marysville, KS dental office can help.
 Patients suspecting that they might have a sleep disorder can set an appointment for diagnosis.
 When they arrive for their evaluation, they will be asked to fill out forms that ask specific questions about their sleep apnea symptoms.
 If the evaluation determines the patient to be a good candidate for a sleep apnea dental appliance or device, Dr. Hamel sends them home with a comfortable sleep monitoring system.
 Sleep apnea patients return to Marysville Dental Care with the sleep monitor and Dr. Hamel goes over the results to determine if the sleep apnea case is mild, moderate, or severe.
 Dr. Hamel then takes impressions and X-rays to determine the best dental device for sleep apnea that works for the patient.

 If you’ve already been diagnosed with sleep apnea, you’re likely using a CPAP machine to assist your breathing while you sleep.
 CPAP machines can be cumbersome and some patients aren’t comfortable using them.
 If you’re looking for an alternative, our Marysville sleep apnea dentist can provide alternatives to the CPAP machine.